OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ##### Exposure of Native Objects

+Both `UIWebView` and `WKWebView` provide a means of communication between the WebView and the native app.
+Any important data or native functionality exposed to the WebView JavaScript engine would also be accessible to rogue JavaScript running in the WebView.

 ###### UIWebView

 Since iOS 7, the JavaScriptCore framework provides an Objective-C wrapper to the WebKit JavaScript engine.
 This makes it possible to execute JavaScript from Swift and Objective-C, as well as making Objective-C and Swift objects accessible from the JavaScript runtime.
-If native functionality is carelessly exposing, it could be exploited by an attacker who manages to inject JavaScript into the WebView.

 A JavaScript execution environment is represented by a `JSContext` object.
 Look out for code that maps native objects to the `JSContext` associated with a WebView.
 In Objective-C, the `JSContext` associated with a `UIWebView` is obtained as follows: